cloudflare/cloudflare-docs/products/magic-transit/src/content/set-up/provide-configuration-data/assign-tunnel-route-priorities.md

 # Assign tunnel route priorities

-Magic Transit uses a static configuration to route your traffic through [Generic Routing Encapsulation (GRE) tunnels](/about/tunnels-and-encapsulation) from Cloudflare's edge to your data center(s).
+Magic Transit uses a static configuration to route your traffic through [Generic Routing Encapsulation (GRE) tunnels](/about/tunnels-and-encapsulation) from Cloudflare’s edge to your data center(s).

 You must assign a route priority to each GRE tunnel–subnet pair in your GRE configuration, as follows: